dvdzkwsk/re-frame/README.md

 This package can be used in two ways: as a [singleton](#singleton-mode) or as a [factory](#factory-mode).

-> Which one do I need?
-If you are distributing your code as a library then use the factory to keep your store isolated.
-Prototyping an app or need the convenience of a global store?
-Use singleton mode.
+> You should use the factory pattern in most cases.
+This keeps your store state and event handlers isolated from other libraries that may also be using re-frame.

 ## Singleton Mode

 This should be familiar to re-frame users coming from Clojure, where re-frame is packaged as a singleton.
-In this mode, the store state and registry are global.
-The re-frame package it a store itself.
+In this mode, the store instance lives within the re-frame package, which means it can conveniently be imported anywhere.

 ```js
 import {dispatch, registerEventDB} from '@re-frame/core'